Transformers (film): Music

 Composer Steve Jablonsky, who collaborated with Bay on The Island, scored music for the trailers before work began on the film itself.
 Recording took place in April 2007, at the Sony Scoring Stage in Culver City, California.
 The score, including the teaser music, uses six major themes across ninety minutes of music.
 The Autobots have three themes, one named "Optimus" to represent the wisdom and compassion of the Autobot leader, and another played during their arrival on Earth.
 The Decepticons have a chanted theme which relies on electronics, unlike most of the score.
 The AllSpark also has its own theme.
 Hans Zimmer, Jablonsky's mentor, also helped to compose the score.

 Release

 Transformers had its worldwide premiere at N Seoul Tower on June 10, 2007.
+It was the first time a Hollywood film had its opening event in South Korea.
 The film's June 27 premiere at the Los Angeles Film Festival used a live digital satellite feed to project the film on to a screen.
 A premiere took place at Rhode Island on June 28, which was a freely available event giving attendees the opportunity to buy tickets for $75 to benefit four charities: the Rhode Island Community Food Bank, the Autism Project of Rhode Island, Adoption Rhode Island, and Hasbro Children's Hospital.
-The film was released in IMAX on September 21, 2007, with additional footage that had not been included in the general theatrical release.
+The film was released in IMAX on September 21, 2007, with extended footage that had not been included in the general theatrical release.